Emmacharleswilson/Discover3c/TESTING.md

 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 Their helpful advice throughout the process led to many UX changes in order to create a better experience.

 It was through this testing that the following changes were made:
-- Change to the Navbar background color on mobiles in order for the toggler menu icon to more distinguishable to the background image.
+- Change the home image for mobile device so that the image fit and had a high resolution.
-- Change to Navbar font-size on mobile for clearer reading.
+- Increase font size for desktop view for easy reading.
-- Complete overhaul of Live page in order to display the information in a more user-friendly way.
+- Lighten background colour slightly for easy readability.

 [Back to top ⇧](#Discover3c---Testing)